Emergency Line (+92) 51 2211779

 Increased circulation

-Again, the treatment was find to be highly effective when administer subcutaneously for localize fat pads/cellulitis.
+Again, the treatment was highly effective for localize fat pads/cellulitis.
 During such treatment, it has been noted that the adipose tissue fractures, lysis of adipocytes occur, and triglycerides are release into the intracellular spaces.
 None of the vascular structures are adversely affect during this treatment.

 Carboxytherapy for aesthetics